space88man/cryptography_engine/README.md

 interfaces.
 They use raw cffi `EVP_PKEY` objects such as the internal `_evp_pkey` attr of `cryptography` OpenSSL-backed key objects.

+For the low-level functions `algorithm` is the name of the hash("sha1", "sha256" etc), and `padding` is a tuple consisting of an int and padding-specific options.

 #### Sign/Verify Data